kmadel/blog/content/posts/cicd-with-kubernetes/building-docker-images-with-kubernetes.md

 series: ["CICD on Kubernetes"]
 tags: ["Kubernetes","Jenkins","CI","CD","autoscaling","DIND","security"]
 part: 4
-date: 2019-01-05T23:09:15-04:00
+date: 2019-01-27T23:09:15-04:00
 draft: true
 ---
-Back in 2013, before Kubernetes was a thing, Docker was making Linux containers popular.
+Back in 2013, before Kubernetes was a thing, Docker was making Linux containers (LXC) much more accessible and Docker based containers were taking off.
 At the same time, continuous integration (CI) was becoming a common best practice for application development.
 The use of Docker containers with CI began to be adopted as an easy and efficient way to manage CI tools - compilers, testing tools, security scans, etc. But it was new and there weren't a lot of best practices to adopt - it was more like 'go figure it out'.
 And early on, one very important aspect of using containers for CI/CD was using containers to build container images and pushing those images to a Docker registry - but again, this was all very new, and a lot of people didn't really know what they were doing and there wasn't a manual.

 Fast forward a couple of years to September of 2015.
 Jérôme Petazzoni published an article entitled ["Using Docker-in-Docker for your CI or testing environment?
-Think twice."](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) The article basically describes how using Docker-in-Docker (DIND) is not a good choice for a CI/CD workload for a number of different reasons - it is definitely an article still worth a read.
-He promoted the concept of mounting the host Docker socket as a volume in a Docker container to accomplish similar functionality but without the drawbacks of DIND -  to include layer caching and requiring [privileged mode](https://blog.docker.com/2013/09/docker-can-now-run-within-docker/).
+Think twice."](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) The article basically describes how using Docker-in-Docker (DIND) is bad choice for a CI/CD workload for a number of different reasons - it is definitely an article still worth a read.
+He promoted the concept of mounting the host's Docker socket as a volume in a Docker container to accomplish similar functionality but without the drawbacks of DIND -  to include layer caching and requiring [privileged mode](https://blog.docker.com/2013/09/docker-can-now-run-within-docker/).
 In Part 4 of this CI/CD on Kubernetes series we will explore why it is a bad idea to use either of these two approaches for building and pushing container images from Kubernetes.
 We will look at this from two different perspectives: security and infrastructure/performance.
 Finally, we will take a look at an alternative approach.

 ## What's Wrong with Docker-in-Docker (DIND)